Breastfeeding while Sick

 Breastfeeding with Diabetes?

-- Baby has a lower chance of getting diabetes if he is breastfed
+- Baby has a lower chance of getting diabetes, if he/she is breastfed.

-read more on how to treat mastitis here
+Read more about how to treat mastitis here

 12. Breastfeeding with an under active thyroid?